 Audi denotes its cars performance levels with the letters A, S, and RS, with the RS being the fastest.
 The Audi S5 is essentially a souped-up Audi A5 which houses a gutsier V6 engine and gets unique styling elements.

 Comparing the cost of the A5/S5 coupes and sportbacks, the 2021 A5 starts at $44,000 MSRP whereas the S5 starts at $52,500 MSRP.
 It doesn’t need explaining that being a high performance version of the A5, the Audi S5 is the more expensive car.

 Given the fact they’re built from the same base, it shouldn’t come as a surprise that the A5 and S5 are visually very similar.

-However, on closer examination the S5 has some exterior subtleties that make it look more sporty, such as the additional exhaust pipes at the rear, different side silles and the red S badging.
+However, on closer examination the S5 has some exterior subtleties that make it look more sporty, such as additional exhaust pipes at the rear, different side sills and red S badging.